Chicago Bears Stadium: Illinois legislature

-Michael Reese Hospital
+Other locations

-In November 2024, the Bears stated that they have also considered the site of the former Michael Reese Hospital in the Bronzeville neighborhood after progress on the waterfront site stalled.
+In November 2024, the Bears stated that they also considered the site of the former Michael Reese Hospital in the Bronzeville neighborhood after progress on the waterfront site stalled.
 The site was originally rejected because it was considered too narrow and over an active rail line.
 In March 2025, Farpoint Development stated that they had a plan for a privately funded 75,000-seat domed stadium and additional parking and infrastructure investment.
 Demolition of the nearby Prairie Shores apartments would be considered to increase the stadium footprint.